lmc-eu/spirit-design-system/packages/web/src/scss/components/Dropdown/README.md

 Current class combinations (`Dropdown--top.Dropdown--left`, `.Dropdown--top.Dropdown--right`,
 `.Dropdown--bottom.Dropdown--left`, `.Dropdown--bottom.Dropdown--right`) will be removed in the next major release.

+## Feature Flag: Enhanced Shadow

+The enhanced shadow feature is disabled by default.
+To enable it, either set the `$dropdown-enable-enhanced-shadow` feature flag to `true` or use the `spirit-dropdown-enable-enhanced-shadow` CSS class on any parent of the dropdown.

+For more info, see main [README][readme-feature-flags].

+### ⚠️ DEPRECATION NOTICE

+The enhanced shadow will replace current shadow in the next major release.

+[What are deprecations?][readme-deprecations]

 ## JavaScript

 There are two options here.
 Use the trigger element as an anchor or wrap the menu together with the trigger into a `.DropdownWrapper` class.